METOO reveals scale of male sexual dysfunction

 For too long we—and by ‘we’ I mean men—have pretended that unhealthy sexual behaviour is the exclusive preserve of a few ‘bad eggs’ while most of us are squeaky clean goody-two-shoes.
 It’s comforting to think that, somewhere, there’s a nice line that divides sexual predators from acceptable society.
 A nice clear line that no one ever crosses.

 In our scientific materialist society we like to think that we’re all logical, rational beings in control of our emotions and urges.
 Tell that to Joanna Yeates, murdered just before Christmas of 2011 when her neighbour Vincent Tabak lost his self-control.
 Tell that to the victims of Elliot Rodger, who went on a killing spree at a California college over his inability to get laid.
-Tell that to all the actresses who’ve had to fend off an aroused Hollywood potentate.
+Tell that to all the female actors who’ve had to fend off an aroused Hollywood potentate.

 The reality is that we live in a society of growing sexual sovereignty.
 For the past 5,000-odd years we’ve lived in a masculine-dominant society where women’s sexual rights were routinely trampled into the ground.
 The rise of feminism over the last century reversed much of this.
 With #METOO historical attitudes to sex aren’t just on the way out.
 They’ve gone.
 A Rubicon has been crossed.

 With the rise of feminism in general and #METOO in particular we are moving towards a much healthier society, not just sexually but emotionally.
 Women are shifting more rapidly than men.